 Note: There are two ways to trek up the hill (Kheerganga) and come down, of which one we have already mentioned.
 The other one, which we took to come down to Barshani, was a bit longer one, but for me, it was a better one.
 With the lesser crowd, more shade, though more challenges, the second way we took was much easier to descent down.

 We could hear the roar of Parvati River echoing in the forest while we made our way down through the Parvati Valley.
 On this way, we met a few Israelis – some going uphill and some coming down.
 The return was indeed quick.

 As the trek concluded, there were a few things that got stuck in my mind and touched my heart deeply, and those I’d like to share with you all:

 - It is tough living at an altitude of 2,960 meters, in a neighborhood with not a lot many households, which is 3-4 hours away from the mere signs of civilization.
 Life at Kheerganga is perhaps not easy.
 Nonetheless, the beauty of the valley will leave you in astonishment.
 So make it a point to preserve the beauty and keep it as clean as possible.

 - People living in hills have wooden houses with just about basic amenities and even the weather conditions are not favorable.
 Kids have cracked red cheeks that look too pretty to see but are a result of inappropriate weather conditions.
 Those cheeks hurt all the time.
 Even to go to school, they have to walk miles, and all you can do is be a bit hospitable to these ever smiling kids.
-It is an extremely humbling experience to meet these little souls.
+It is an extremely humbling experience to meet these little munchkins.